 Despite not being heavily designed for ergonomics compared to other options, this does not mean that this chair is uncomfortable.
 Its ultra-soft cushion is made of 100% cotton and the rear side of this chair also provides ample support for the back as well.
 This chair is also slightly elevated.
 If crossing your legs on the actual seat is too painful, you can cross your ankles in front of the chair as a variation.

 #4 BirdRock Memory Foam Floor Chair

 Think that the Memory Foam technology is reserved only for mattresses and pillows?
 Think again.
 Who says chairs can’t be as comfortable as a pillow?
-If you need a meditation chair that could give you optimum comfort and aid to your hurting back, the BirdRock Memory Foam Floor Chair is worth the second look.
+If you need a meditation chair that could give you optimum comfort and aid to your hurting back, the BirdRock Memory Foam Floor Chair with back support is worth the second look.

 This chair is designed with quality chopped memory foam.
 While material alone can’t prove its functionality, this chair is also highly adjustable.
 With its 14-position backrest, users can find the perfect position to support their back.
 And just like some meditation chair options on this list, the BirdRock Memory Floor Chair is also a multipurpose chair.
 Whenever you aren’t using this chair for meditation, it also fits perfectly into your living room as it also proves to be a comfy seat as you watch television.

 #5 Sundale Outdoor Indoor Adjustable Soft-Brushed Polyester Cord Five-Position Multiangle Floor Chair